Dear Refraction readers:

 …the ceiling causes us to pause awestruck at the creative imagination and accomplishment of one human being.
 No one quite forgets the experience of stepping through the small doorway into the vast expanse of the Sistine Chapel and having one’s eyes drawn inexorably to the heavens.
 (140)

-After about an hour of standing under Michelangelo's masterpiece, the assumptions began to disappear, and the real Sistine Chapel appeared.
-When I began to whisper to my wife what I was surprised to observe, she reminded me of what Ty had said to me.
+After about an hour of standing under Michelangelo’s masterpiece, the assumptions began to disappear, and the real Sistine Chapel appeared.
+When I began to ponder was what I was surprised to observe, and reminded me of what Ty had said to me.

 “Daddy, that polar bear is not white, it’s yellow!”

 As I observed, and took note of what I was seeing as an artist, I came to the conclusion that I needed to correct my prior assumptions quite a bit.
 Here’s a quick summary of what I noted:

 The Sistine Chapel is one of the most awkward worship spaces one will ever enter.
 While I have no problems calling the fresco a grand masterpiece of humanity, it is not the most transcendental worship space.
 The Sistine Chapel overwhelms, but not as a mysterious gaze into the heart of God.
 By all accounts, Michelangelo was a devout man, but the space does the opposite of what Wallace claims; it does not bring one to a transcendent experience of “one’s eyes drawn inexorably to the heavens.”
 On the other hand, the work is a masterwork of confession.
 Though our eyes lift up to the ceiling at first, they will eventually focus on the grand Last Judgment wall.
 But our gaze does not end up on the figure of Christ at the center-our eyes are drawn to a man crouched in terror at the bottom of that wall.
 This figure is caught between heaven and hell, and it is central to understanding the Sistine Chapel.